pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ```

-Remember to update **YOUR ROOM ID** with your own room ID from the previous step.
+Remember to replace **YOUR ROOM ID** with your own room ID that you noted earlier.

 Let's break it down:

 * Once you connect to Chatkit you get a `currentUser` object that represents the current connected user
-* Chatkit is "user-driven" meaning most if not all interactions happen on the `currentUser`
+* Chatkit is "user-driven" meaning that most if not all interactions happen on the `currentUser`
 * In this case, we call `subscribeToRoom` on the `currentUser` (`currentUser.subscribeToRoom`)
 * `subscribeToRoom` takes an event handler called `onNewMessage` that is called in real-time each time a new message arrives
 * Because we specified the `messageLimit` to be `100`, `onNewMessage` is also called _retroactively_ for up to `100` most recent messages.
 In pracice, this means if you refresh the page you'll see up to `100` of the most recent chat messages